Skip to main content

 What makes a good Claude Connector tool description?

-Should I use one big tool or many small tools in my Claude Connector?
+Should I use one large tool or several focused Claude Connector tools?

 How do I test whether Claude calls my connector tools correctly?